Last Updated on

 India’s largest stock exchange National Stock Exchange (NSE) has filed draft prospectus with capital market regulator SEBI after much deliberation.
 The IPO aims to raise INR10,000 crore (INR100 billion) through the offer for sale (OFS) route and will offer an exit to several shareholders.
-This will put the upcoming public offer among the biggest IPOs in India in recent years.
-Here is a look at the largest IPOs in India since 2010:
+This will put the upcoming public offer among the largest IPOs in India in recent years.
+Here is a look at the biggest IPOs since 2010 in India :

 Nevertheless, the IPO received strong backing from institutional and HNI investors and investors were rewarded with strong listing gains.
 Moreover, retail investors received additional discount of 5% on offer price of INR245.
 With effective allotment price of INR232.75 per share, retail investors booked handsome gains as the stock listed at INR287.75 per share and touched an intraday high of INR340 per share.